How to Calm An Eczema Flare Up

 Battling a skin condition like eczema can be challenging and frustrating—to say the least.
 With uncomfortable symptoms and sporadic flare-ups that commonly show on visible places like face, hands, and feet, it’s likely that someone who suffers from eczema also suffers from embarrassment.
 But it’s nothing to be embarrassed about.
 In fact, eczema is quite common.
 The National Eczema Association estimates that more than 10% of the general population has this hereditary skin condition.
-Key to managing it is an understanding of what triggers your flare-ups and knowing how to treat it.
+Key to managing it is an understanding of what triggers your flare-ups and knowing how to treat them.

 What is Eczema?